 God’s call on David’s life was to fight the enemies of His people, and to establish peace in the Promised Land.
 King David was permitted to make preparations for the foundation of the Temple.. but the building and beautifying of the House of the Lord, was to be be carried out by his son, Solomon.

-What heartfelt devotion David displayed towards the Lord in His psalm of praise, Whose glory and greatness, might, majesty and power so starkly contrasts with His lowly servant, who is proclaiming his rapt adoration of His heavenly Lord.
+What heartfelt devotion David displayed towards the Lord in His psalm of praise, Whose glory and greatness, might, majesty, dominion and power so starkly contrasts with His lowly servant, who is proclaiming his rapt adoration of His heavenly Lord.
 No surprise that David would proclaim: You are great, O LORD God.
 There is none like You, and there is no God besides You, according to all that we have heard with our ears.
-How similar to the lowly life of Jesus Christ Himself, Whose delight was to carry out the will of the Father -to His praise and glory.
+How similar to the lowly life of Jesus Christ Himself, Whose delight was to carry out the will of the Father – and to do His will.

-David rejoiced to sing praise to the Lord His God, Who does great things for His servants and Whose glorious character and attributes are proclaimed abroad, throughout the extremity of the heavens by creation itself, and within the pages of sacred scripture.
-Both the performance and the promises of God are the subject of David’s high acclaim and David’s rejoicing in God’s great splendour, is further revealed in the Person of the Lord Jesus Christ, Who is the final revelation of the greatness of God – to us who are His creatures.
+David rejoiced to sing praises to the Lord His God, Who does great things for His servants and Whose glorious character and attributes are proclaimed abroad, throughout the extremity of the heavens by creation itself, and within the pages of sacred scripture.
+Both the performances and the promises of God are the subject of David’s high acclaim and great rejoicing in God’s eternal splendour, which is further revealed in the Person of the Lord Jesus Christ, Who is the final revelation of the greatness of God – Whom to know is life eternal.

 Father, we bow in reverence before You, and praise You in hushed whispers, because You have stooped down to the children of men and lifted us up and seated us together with Christ, in heavenly places.
 We are not worthy to gather the crumbs under Your table for You are great and Your glory reaches into the extremity of the universe, and yet in love You sought us and made us accepted in the Beloved.
 Thank You Father, in Jesus name.
 AMEN